chipsalliance/firrtl-spec/spec.md

 All fundamental operations on ground types are expressed as a FIRRTL primitive operation.
-In general, each operation takes some number of argument expressions, along with some number of static integer literal parameters.
+In general, each operation takes some number of argument expressions, along with some number of integer literal parameters.

 The general form of a primitive operation is expressed as follows: